 As far as I know, Myer’s prepares the most authentic version of francophone Canada’s take on the bagel this side of the border.
 Traditionally, Montreal-style bagels are topped with poppy or sesame seeds, but Myer’s deviates from the conventional by adding maple (it is Vermont, after all), rosemary salt, chocolate banana, and a host of other unorthodox flavors to their menu.

-They also serve up several sandwich options, in case you’re looking for more than a little cream cheese to complement your bagel.
+They also serve up several sandwich options, in case you’re looking for more than a little cream cheese to compliment your bagel.